Corfe Common history walk, Dorset

 Go through the stone kissing gate and stop at Copper Bridge.
 Built in the 1800s, this small humped back bridge used to be on the main road to Church Knowle.
 Animals would have walked through the ford at the side of the bridge.

 Turn left up the slope (almost going back on yourself) and follow the hedge.
-When you get to the top of the slope bear right to join the road.
+When you get to the top of the slope bear right at the cattle grid to join the unclassified road.

 Corfe Common is Dorset's largest area of common land.
 It's an important place for acid-loving flowers and grasses, and is the best spot in England to find the rare wild chamomile.
 The bright yellow blossom of gorse can be seen from May to October.
 Have a sniff and you'll notice its strong coconut aroma.
 Gorse was once used as a fuel for bread ovens.